blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 		- The Balfour declaration was further confusing the issue with the Arabs
 		- Transjordan was added to the mandate after Franco-Syrian War
 	- In total, Palestine, Lebanon, Syria, Iraq, Transjordan
+- 1919: Khilafat Movement
+	- It was a movement by the Muslims in India, against Britain's plan for Turkey and abolishing of the Ottoman Caliphate
+	- It was supported by Gandhi, Sardhar Vallabhai Patel and Bal Gangadhar Tilak
 - 1919: Turkish War for Independence begins
 - 1922: Soviet Union forms with Communism
 - 1924: Türkiye becomes independent